 sfdx-project.json.
 We use all the paths to search for metadata to compare.

-If default is set to true it will be searched first for metadata, if multiple packages have default set to true they will be prioritised over none default packages for searching.
+If default is set to true for a package directory, it will be searched first for metadata, if multiple packages have default set to true they will be prioritised over non default packages for searching.
 The path can have multiple package levels of any name, we usually use the default

 force-app, but any valid path is usable.